While bile duct cancer is considered relatively rare, around 8,000 people are still affected in the U.S. annually.

 One of the quickest, easiest ways to supplement financial assistance for bile duct cancer patients is fundraising.
 With a little upfront investment of your time and a good social network, fundraising can be an effective tool for harnessing financial funds.

-A second method of fundraising worth considering–and from which you’ll get to keep all profits– is known as a personal fundraiser.
-With this type– you, your friends, and your family raise funds by offering something to the community, such as a bake sale or car wash, for example.
+The second method of fundraising worth considering–and from which you’ll get to keep all profits– is known as a personal fundraiser.
+With this type, you, your friends, and your family raise funds by offering something to the community, such as a bake sale or car wash.
 Feel free to check out MedGift Advocacy Services for a whole list of fundraising ideas.